-• Use integrated pest management programs- Minimize herbicide use by combining chemical control with other pest management practices such as tillage, cultivation, crop rotation and pest scouting.

-• Reduce compaction- Surface water runoff increases when soils are compacted.

-• Rotate crops-Crop rotation improves water infiltration, which reduces runoff.
-Crop rotations also may provide more surface crop residue and may reduce the application of specific pesticides repeatedly to a given field site.

-• Utilize conservation practices that reduce erosion and surface runoff-These practices include but are not limited to no-till and other forms of conservation tillage, increasing crop residues or planting cover crops, planting grass waterways to retard soil and water runoff, and keeping buffer strips to protect surface water boundaries.
+- Use integrated pest management programs Minimize herbicide use by combining chemical control with other pest management practices such as tillage, cultivation, crop rotation and pest scouting. - Reduce compaction Surface water runoff increases when soils are compacted. - Rotate crops Crop rotation improves water infiltration, which reduces runoff.
+Crop rotations also may provide more surface crop residue and may reduce the application of specific pesticides repeatedly to a given field site. - Utilize conservation practices that reduce erosion and surface runoff - These practices include but are not limited to no-till and other forms of conservation tillage, increasing crop residues or planting cover crops, planting grass waterways to retard soil and water runoff, and keeping buffer strips to protect surface water boundaries.

-• Consider the geology of your area-When planning herbicide applications, be aware of the water table depth and the permeability of the geological layers between the surface soil and groundwater.

-• Consider soil and field characteristics-The susceptibility of the soil or field site to leaching or runoff should be determined.
-Soil texture and organic matter content, in particular, influence chemical movement into groundwater; the slope of the field influences surface runoff.
+- Consider the geology of your area When planning herbicide applications, be aware of the water table depth and the permeability of the geological layers between the surface soil and groundwater. - Consider soil and field characteristics - The susceptibility of the soil or field site to leaching or runoff should be determined.
+Soil texture and organic matter content, in particular, influence chemical movement into groundwater; the slope of the field influences surface runoff. - Select herbicides carefully Remember, herbicides that are highly soluble, relatively stable and not readily adsorbed to soil tend to be the most likely to leach.

-Select herbicides

-carefully-Remember, herbicides that are highly soluble, relatively stable and not readily adsorbed to soil tend to be the most likely to leach.
 Choose herbicides with the least potential for leaching into groundwater or for runoff into surface water.
 Read labels carefully and consult a specialist from MSU Extension or your pesticide dealer, if necessary.
-Refer to Table 16 for a complete listing of herbicides that contain Groundwater Advisory statements.

 Consult the herbicide label for individual instructions on how to protect groundwater and surface water from herbicide contamination.